m-lab/website/_posts/blog/2021-03-11-evolution-of-annotations.md

 reprocesses M-Lab data, as well as the [UUID annotator][uuid-annotator], that generates and saves per-connection metadata as annotations to user-conducted measurements.
-This post provides more detailed information about how these services have annotated measurements in the past and present, and expands on what current work is happening now as mentioned in our roadmap post.<!--more-->
+This post provides more detailed information about how these services have annotated measurements with geographic and network information in the past and present, and expands on what current work is happening now as mentioned in our roadmap post.<!--more-->

 [roadmap]: {{ site.baseurl }}/blog/roadmap-update/
 [gardener]: https://github.com/m-lab/etl-gardener